alkissack/Dump1090-OpenLayers-html/README.md

 # Dump1090-OpenLayers3-html
 Modifications to the OL3 html files (part of the dump1090-fa branch).
 The contents of public_html are a complete replacement to the webserver root directory on your dump1090 or dump1090-fa installation.
 Better to rename your existing html folder, and copy this one in (calling it html).
-Set your options at teh bottom of config.js, clear your browser cache and re-load your dump1090 page.
+Set your options at the bottom of config.js, clear your browser cache and re-load your dump1090 page.

 Originaly amended for my own purposes, but having had several requests to share these changes I have decided to place them in this forum.
 The new layers are only really useful if you have aircraft in UK airspace.
 Other modifications can provide value in other regions.